This post was originally published in October 2015. It was last updated in October 2020 by Forrest Schaffer

 You can negate placements or apply an exclusion list with this view.

 - Average Display CPA of $26.
-Disclaimer: of course, what constitutes a ‘good’ CPA for an individual company can be lower or much higher and will depend on factors such as industry & type of conversion.
+Of course, what constitutes a ‘good’ CPA for an individual company can be lower or much higher and will depend on factors such as industry & type of conversion.
 Still, pretty cool, right?

 - We identified 429 bad placements in our list.
 Across 4 agencies, over the course of one year, these sites cost $276,708 with 383 conversions; a $722 CPA.
 Yeah, let’s go ahead and block those.
 That $26 CPA might be even lower next year.

-Learn more tips on how you can quickly analyze AdWords placements in GDN.
+Learn more tips on how to quickly analyze placements in GDN here or access the list of 400+ Placements to Block now: